JeevithaRH/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
-Rock Paper Scissors Game with One Computer
+Rock Paper Scissors Game Btwen you and Computer